Toblerity/Fiona/docs/cli.rst

     > | fio load /tmp/test.shp --driver Shapefile

 This command also supports GeoJSON text sequences.
 RS-separated sequences will be detected.
-If you want to load LF-separated sequences, you must specfiy ``--x-json-seq``.
+If you want to load LF-separated sequences, you must specify ``--x-json-seq``.

 .. code-block:: console